 Multiple Keypads

-Of all the devices in your home security system, the keypad is the one that you and your family will use daily.
+Of all the devices in your home security system, the keypad is the one you and your family will use daily.
 You need at least one to communicate with the control panel.

 Some other handy features of keypads: